FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Introduction

 {\bf RQ1: ``How to start?''}; i.e., how to control initial paper selection.
 The resulting incremental learners can vary wildly, depending on the initial selection of examples.
 This is important since, as shown below in Section~\ref{sect: limit}, a poor initial selection of papers can greatly increase the number of papers that must be read.
 But as shown in this paper:

-\begin{RQ}{How to start?} An initial pre-study (taking less than five minutes) can acquire the domain knowledge needed to dramatically reduce the variance in the reading time. \end{RQ}
+\begin{RQ}{How to start?} The first relevant paper can be identified earlier, robustly, by applying a little domain knowledge to guide the initial sampling. \end{RQ}

 {\bf RQ2: ``When to stop?''}; i.e., how to know when can the review be safely stopped.
-While there is probably always one more relevant paper to find, it would be useful to know when most papers have been found (say, 95\% of them~\cite{cohen2011performance}).
+While there is probably always one more relevant paper to find, it would be useful to know when most papers have been found (say, 95\% of them~\citep{cohen2011performance}).
 Without the knowledge of how many relevant papers that are left to be found, researchers might either: \begin{itemize} \item Stop too early, thus missing many relevant papers. \item Stop too late, causing unnecessary further reading, even after all relevant items are find. \end{itemize} This paper shows that the rate at which incremental SVM tools finds papers follow a simple mathematical relationship.
 Hence:

-\begin{RQ}{``When to Stop?''} Given a target of ``enough'' relevant papers (say, 95\%), using a semi-supervised logistic regressor, it is possible to determine when that target is reached. \end{RQ} We show, in Section~\ref{sect: When to Stop: Results} that our stopping rule is more accurate than other state of the art stopping criteria~\cite{wallace2013active}.
+\begin{RQ}{``When to Stop?''} During the review process, the current achieved recall of relevant papers can be accurately estimated through a semi-supervised logistic regressor.
+Therefore it is possible to determine when a target recall (say, 95\%), has been reached. \end{RQ} We show, in Section~\ref{sect: When to Stop: Results} that our stopping rule is more accurate than other state of the art stopping criteria~\citep{wallace2013active}.

 {\bf RQ3: ``How to correct?''}.
 Human reviewers are not perfect, and sometimes they will label relevant papers as non-relevant, and vice versa.
 Practical tools for support literature reviews must be able to recognize and repair incorrect labeling.
 We show here that: